Heizenburg/SFTP-Auto/README.md

 ```
 $ rake analyze
 ```
-You can also pass the number of clients to analyze by either providing a range.
-For instance a range seperated with a hyphen or a space like `10-20` or `10 20` respectively will loop through clients 10 to 20.
+You can also pass the number of clients to analyze by either providing a range, for instance a range seperated with a hyphen or a space like `10-20` or `10 20` respectively will loop through clients 10 to 20.

 In order to analyze client 1 to n you will need to pass in any number from 1 up to client list length.